2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 The Lightning Network is not limited to individual channels; it is a real payment network.
 We will see how transactions can be routed through intermediary nodes using HTLCs.
 This section will also introduce you to the challenges of inbound and outbound liquidity.

 **Section 4: Lightning Network Tools**
 This section presents practical tools of the Lightning Network, such as *Invoices*, *LNURL*, and *Keysend*.
-You will also learn how to manage your channels' liquidity, an essential aspect to ensure smooth payments and maximize the efficiency of your transactions on the Lightning Network.
+You will also learn how to manage your channels' liquidity, an essential aspect that ensures smooth payments and maximizes the efficiency of your transactions on the Lightning Network.

 **Section 5: Going Further**
 Finally, we will conclude the training by recapping the concepts covered and paving the way for more advanced topics for those who wish to deepen their knowledge of the Lightning Network.